matt9527-marist/MyObsidianNotes/Machine Learning/010 Support Vector Machines.md

 Definition: according to the **duality principle**, optimization problems may
 be viewed from either of two perspectives, the primal problem or the dual
 problem.

+**Constraint Optimization**
+The function that we layed out earlier is a function that is without constraints.
+If we integrate the dual, we are introducing constraints.